 From the hot valley of Sacramento, CA, playing violin was on Lis' agenda since she was 3-years old.
 She persisted, and there her life-long love of music making started and continues to this day.
 She grew up in the classical music tradition but when she reached her late teens, she sought new ways of playing and therefore discovered traditional styles of fiddling - Old-Time, Bluegrass, Cajun, Balkan, etc.

 Folk music became the way she expressed herself on her instrument.

 In Boston, she performed with an Boston-based music troupe called Cirkestra, lead by Peter Bufano.
-Cirkestra was a "circus pit-band that ran away to join the world", that was the joke anyway!
+Cirkestra was a "circus pit-band that ran away to join the world"!
 She recorded on the album "The Hairless Woman".
-Lissy toured parts of the United States with Cirkestra, performing numerous shows in and out of the circus setting - including performances at The Kennedy Center, The Seattle Art Museum, and The Isabella Stewart Gardner Museum in Boston (which was her favorite place to play, because it happens to be her most favorite museum in the whole wide world!)
+Lis toured parts of the United States with Cirkestra, performing numerous shows in and out of the circus setting - including performances at The Kennedy Center, The Seattle Art Museum, and The Isabella Stewart Gardner Museum in Boston (which was her favorite place to play because it is her most favorite museum in the whole world!)

-She made the move back to her home state of California, where she has been residing in a little apartment on a little street in a little neighborhood in a BIG town.
-And she loves it!
-Lissy performs with LA based folk bands, such as The Battlefield.
+She made the move back to her home state of California, where she loves living in a mini apartment on a little street in a little neighborhood in a BIG town.
+Lis performs with LA based folk bands, such as The Battlefield.
 She plays private (and public) events as a violinist in whichever conjugation that is presented.
 She loves finding new ways to collaborate and create.

-In Lissy's precious free time, she most certainly is drinking coffee, learning new fiddle skills, propagating succulents and picking flowers while walking alleyways with her dog, doodling and practicing yoga!
+In Lis' precious free time, she most certainly is drinking coffee, learning new fiddle skills, propagating succulents, picking flowers while walking alleyways with her dog and practicing yoga!